Medicare while Overseas - In Brief

 Q : In what countries do I have access to reciprocal medical treatment?

 For up to date details of the countries offering reciprocity and to access details of what is, and what isn't, covered by these arrangements, you should refer to the Medicare website.
-These Reciprocal Healthcare arrangements should not be seen as replacing the need for travel insurance or private health insurance if available.
+These Reciprocal Healthcare arrangements should not be seen as replacing the need for travel insurance or international health insurance if available.

 Q : Does my access to Medicare expire if I move overseas, and if so how long do I need to be away?

 A: : The HIC provides that “You will need to provide documents to support your residency in Australia or your severing of ties with the previous country of residence if you are an Australian citizen returning to Australia to reside after living overseas for more than five years”.
 Thus, as long as your absence does not exceed five years, you should expect continued coverage by Medicare.
 If you have any doubts about your circumstances, as regards Medicare, you should contact Medicare directly and remember that Medicare will not cover any medical or hospital costs incurred outside Australia.